Emily Maguire (singer): Biography

-On 15 July 2013 she released her fourth studio album, Bird Inside a Cage.
+On 15 July 2013, she released her fourth studio album, Bird Inside a Cage.

-After a period of 18 months where she was unable to play her instruments due to chronic tendonitis, Emily started touring again in late 2016, and in February 2017 released her fifth studio album, A Bit of Blue'.
-This album was once again part-financed through a fan-funding campaign, and was launched at a special gig at St Pancras Old Church, London on 24 February 2017.
+After a period of 18 months where she was unable to play her instruments due to chronic tendonitis, she started touring again in late 2016, and in February 2017 released her fifth studio album, A Bit of Blue.
+This album was once again part-financed through a fan-funding campaign, and was launched at a special gig at St Pancras Old Church, London, on 24 February 2017.

 Musical career

 Stranger Place

 This is Maguire's self-produced acoustic folk-pop debut album.
 It contains 12 tracks, ten of which were recorded at Pix Records in Queensland and two at Goldcrest studios in London.
 It was released in 2004.
 An album made up of questioning lyrics and musical imagery, with dark tones on album opener "The Real World" to lighter shades on "Stranger Place".
 On "Falling on My Feet" she sings of devotion and on "I Turned on the News" about the slow decay of society.
-"The Real World" secured her an invitation to perform at the 2005 Singer-Songwriter Festival at The Borderline in London, where she opened for David Bowie's renowned bassist Gail Ann Dorsey.
+"The Real World" secured her an invitation to perform at the 2005 Singer-Songwriter Festival at The Borderline in London, where she opened for David Bowie's bassist Gail Ann Dorsey.